gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 At a high-level, a source plugin:

-- Ensure local data is synced with its source and 100% accurate.
+- Ensures local data is synced with its source and is 100% accurate.
-- Create nodes with accurate media types, human meaningful types, and accurate contentDigests.
+- Creates nodes with accurate media types, human meaningful types, and accurate contentDigests.
-- Link nodes & create relationships between them
+- Links nodes & creates relationships between them.
-- Let Gatsby know when nodes are finished sourcing so it can move on to processing them.
+- Lets Gatsby know when nodes are finished sourcing so it can move on to processing them.

 ## What does the code look like?